 Trimming is just good garden maintenance.
 It will help your beard look neater while preventing split ends and dealing with those unruly stray hairs called flyaways.
 Furthermore, many guys find it helpful to snip any mustache hairs that curl down over the top lip.

 Maybe you’ll hear about biotin and how it’s essential for producing keratin and helping beard growth.
 Biotin is indeed awesome, but you should get plenty of it through the food you eat.
 Taking more of it as a supplement will not make your beard grow quicker or thicker.
-Because biotin is a water soluble vitamin, you’ll simply eliminate any excess biotin though your pee.
+Because biotin is a water soluble vitamin, you’ll simply eliminate any excess biotin though your urine.

 As beard hairs lengthen, they can tend to curl.
 Some bros want to straighten them out to show off their full length.
 But applying direct thermal heat can cause structural damage to the hairs.